Skip to content

 Should I delete or convert an existing override?

-Compare the override TCO priority with the fallback priority - the priority that applies if the override is not applied, due to an existing policy or default state.
+Compare the override TCO priority with the fallback priority.
 If the override priority and fallback priority are identical, the override may be deleted.